Stadler KISS

 The Stadler KISS is a family of bilevel electric multiple unit commuter trains developed and built since 2008 by Stadler Rail of Switzerland.
-As of 2016, 242 KISS trainsets comprising 1,145 cars have been sold to operators in eleven countries.
+As of 2025, around 700 KISS trainsets have been sold to operators in 14 countries.
 Boarding is done into the lower deck.

 Name

 In the early stages of its development, the KISS was known as the Stadler DOSTO.
 This name was derived from the German word Doppelstock, meaning "double decker".
 This is still the name used for the Swedish market because "kiss" means "pee" in Swedish.

 Since September 2010, Stadler refers to the train as "KISS", an acronym for "Komfortabler Innovativer Spurtstarker S-Bahn-Zug", meaning "comfortable, innovative, sprint-capable suburban train".

 In Swiss Federal Railways (SBB) service, the train is classified as RABe 511, while a newer version for regional services is classified as RABe 512.
 BLS classifies them as RABe 515.
 For the Eastern European market (specifically in Russia, Georgia and Azerbaijan), it is branded Eurasia.